 - Root canal therapy may help treat internal resorption, but if there is a large defect, the tooth may break apart and fail to function.

 - The resorption is usually progressive, but even extensive cases can sometimes be reversed.

 Types of tooth resorption

 Depending on the exact location of tooth loss, resorption of the tooth is divided into two main classifications.

 As indicated by the name, internal resorption affects the insides of the teeth.
 It is relatively uncommon compared to external resorption and mainly occurs in men.
-Internal resorption is also more prevalent in people who have recently undergone extensive oral surgery, for example, a tooth transplant.
+Internal resorption is also more prevalent in people who have recently experienced dental trauma or undergone extensive oral surgery, for example, a tooth transplant.

 The vast majority of patients suffering from internal resorption are unaware of this problem because it only targets the inside of a tooth so it's hard to see from the outside.
 Therefore, most cases of internal resorption are normally detected via X-rays performed as a part of a routine dental examination.

 On an X-ray, an internally resorbing tooth will bear dark spots with a complete lack of internal tissue.